 Please include attribution to 101blockchains.com with this graphic. <a href='https://101blockchains.com/blockchain-infographics/'> <img src='https://101blockchains.com/wp-content/uploads/2022/09/Types-of-DAOs.png' alt='Types of DAOs='0' /> </a>

 Operating System DAOs

 The operating system DAOs are practically standalone platforms that help one or multiple organizations for creating their DAOs.
 Some of the top examples of operating system DAOs include Colony and Orca.

 The next popular example of DAOs would refer to investment DAOs such as BitDAO.
-Investment DAOs basically work for supporting initiatives to pool capital for investments in various DeFi and crypto projects.
+Investment DAOs basically work to support initiatives to pool capital for investments in various DeFi and crypto projects.

 Media DAOs also stand as one of the popular highlights in understanding how a data governance template run on smart contracts could introduce promising improvements in efficiency.
 The foremost benefit of media DAOs is evident in the form of their transparency and their use cases.
 One of the primary use cases of media DAOs refers to the facility of decentralized news aggregators which can work in the interest of consumers.

 The list of different types of DAOs would also include collector DAOs, a unique type of DAO for NFTs and artists.
 Collector DAOs can provide the desired support for enabling complete or fractional ownership of art and content.
 One of the examples of collector DAOs is Flamingo.